boukabache/ACCURATE2_EvalBoard/README.md

 ## Setup and Configuration
 1. **Arduino Setup**: Install the Arduino IDE and configure it for the specific microcontroller used in the project.
 2. **Library Installation**: Install all required libraries through the Arduino IDE's Library Manager.
-3. **Wiring**: Connect all hardware components as per the schematic provided in the `schematics` folder.
 4. **Firmware Upload**: Compile and upload the `main.ino` file to the Arduino microcontroller.

 ## File Structure